Nurseries Online

 Planting Fritillaria Imperialis Bulbs

-We plant ours bulbs in containers, 10cm of free draining potting mix, 3 cm of blue metal gravel and then the bulb, laid on its side, directly on the gravel.
+We plant ours bulbs in containers or pots, 10cm of free draining potting mix, 3 cm of blue metal gravel and then the bulb, laid on its side, directly on the gravel.
 The bulb is then covered with another 10 cms of potting mix.

 Once the plant has died back in early summer, we remove the pot to a cool shaded position and cover it to make sure it receives a dry summer and autumn.
 Into mid winter we remove the cover, checking to ensure that the soil does not get to wet.